April 16 is

 you cannot decide for yourself, including inpatient treatment and/or end-of-life

-does not require an attorney or notary in Maryland, nor does it instruct paramedics
+does not require an attorney or notary in Maryland, nor does it guide EMS personnel.

 To be effective in the state of Maryland, your advance directive must be